Basal ganglia disease: Tourette syndrome/obsessive–compulsive disorder

+Increasing evidence supports the TS hypothesis, particularly regarding the dopamine receptor system.; demonstrated receptor derangement or hyposensitivity in the basal ganglia dopamine pathways plays a critical role in the diathesis for Tourette syndrome.
+According to most theories, Tourette's syndrome is due to a chemical dysfunction of dopamine in those areas of the brain that are linked to movement control, resulting in the repetitive and uncontrolled tics seen in the syndrome (D2-like Dopamine Receptor Density in Tourette Syndrome Measured by PET, 1997).
+A few medical researches indicate that people with Tourette syndrome may have an increased dopamine activity level for some reason connected to either greater dopamine receptor sensitivity or irregular dopamine turnover patterns.
+The basal ganglia, a cerebral structure involved in controlling movement, is believed to be one of the sites vulnerable to dopamine abnormalities and is implicated in the pathogenesis of TS.
+It is thought that dopamine, norepinephrine, and serotonin neurotransmitters are not able to exchange messages properly between nerve cells in a person diagnosed with Tourette's.

 Sydenham's chorea

 Sydenham's chorea is a disorder characterized by rapid, uncoordinated jerking movements primarily affecting the face, hands and feet.
 It is a result of an autoimmune response that occurs following infection by group A β-hemolytic streptococci (GABHS) that destroys cells in the corpus striatum of the basal ganglia.

 PANDAS

 PANDAS is a controversial hypothesis that there exists a subset of children with rapid onset of obsessive–compulsive disorder (OCD) or tic disorders and that these symptoms are caused by group A β-hemolytic streptococcal (GABHS) infections.
 The proposed link between infection and these disorders is that an initial autoimmune reaction to a GABHS infection produces antibodies that interfere with basal ganglia function, causing symptom exacerbations.
 It has been proposed that this autoimmune response can result in a broad range of neuropsychiatric symptoms.

 Dyskinetic cerebral palsy

 Dyskinetic cerebral palsy is a type of cerebral palsy primarily associated with damage to the basal ganglia in the form of lesions that occur during brain development due to bilirubin encephalopathy and hypoxic-ischemic brain injury.
 Symptoms include slow, uncontrolled movements of the extremities and trunk and small, rapid, random and repetitive, uncontrolled movements known as chorea.
 Involuntary movements often increase during periods of emotional stress or excitement and disappear when the patient is sleeping or distracted.